-In conjunction with quinquennial works the Diocese will also arrange to decorate the entrance hall, staircase and landings of a house to a basic emulsion finish on ceilings and walls and with woodwork to the existing finish.
-If necessary the Diocese may arrange for all or some of these works at ingoing, in which case they will be omitted from the next quinquennial works.
+In conjunction with ingoing and quinquennial works the Diocese will also arrange to decorate the entrance hall, staircase and landings of a house to a basic emulsion finish on ceilings and walls and with woodwork to the existing finish.
+If arranged at ingoing they will be omitted from the next quinquennial works.